Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Carey Park's median income among taxpayers was $41,698 in financial year 2022, according to ATO data aggregated by AreaSearch.
+Carey Park's median income among taxpayers was $41,698 in financial year 2023.
 The average income stood at $53,600 during the same period.
-These figures are lower than those for Rest of WA, which had a median income of $57,323 and an average income of $71,163 in 2022.
-Based on Wage Price Index growth of 14.2% since financial year 2022, estimated incomes as of September 2025 would be approximately $47,619 (median) and $61,211 (average).
-According to the 2021 Census, household, family, and personal incomes in Carey Park all fall between the 4th and 10th percentiles nationally.
-The income bracket of $800 - 1,499 dominates with 28.2% of residents (1,579 people), differing from patterns across the surrounding region where the $1,500 - 2,999 bracket dominates with 31.1%.
-Housing affordability pressures are severe in Carey Park, with only 79.5% of income remaining, ranking at the 4th percentile.
+This compares to figures for Rest of WA which were $59,973 and $74,392 respectively.
+By September 2025, current estimates project Carey Park's median income to be approximately $45,709 and average income to be around $58,756, based on a Wage Price Index growth of 9.62%.
+According to the 2021 Census, incomes in Carey Park fall between the 4th and 10th percentiles nationally for households, families, and individuals.
+The income bracket of $800 - 1,499 dominates with 28.2% of residents (1,580 people), whereas in surrounding regions, the $1,500 - 2,999 bracket dominates at 31.1%.
+Housing affordability pressures are severe in Carey Park, with only 79.5% of income remaining after housing costs, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income